JackelinDePaz/unemployment/homework/ps1solutions.md

 The implication is that $v(u)$ is convex.

-The figure below represent the Beveridge curve in a Beveridge diagram with (unemployment is on the x-axis and vacancies are on the y-axis.)
+This [interactive figure](https://www.desmos.com/calculator/i02iqv7gkj) represents the Beveridge curve in a Beveridge diagram with (unemployment is on the x-axis and vacancies are on the y-axis.)

-<iframe src="https://www.desmos.com/calculator/i02iqv7gkj" width="100%" style="min-height:400px"></iframe>

 3. **Compute the elasticity $d \ln(v)/d \ln(u)$ of the Beveridge curve.
 What is a plausible value for the elasticity in the United States?**